zpatronus/canvas_quiz_alarm/README.md

 # UMich Canvas Quiz Alarm

+The scripts that helped me get an A+ in EECS496.

-Originally UMich EECS496 Quiz Alarm (for WN24)
+Originally named "UMich EECS496 Quiz Alarm" (for WN24)

 ## How to run it